Today was mild and breezy and some of the more shaded areas were damp.

 THE DELL

-Leaving Basecamp, I found Marasmius rotula (Fig. 1.8) in the grassy area to the left as I entered The Dell, two more Amanita phalloides (Fig. 1.9) in a shaded area just beyond here and some old Stemonitis on a rotting log (Fig. 1.10).
+Leaving Basecamp, I found Marasmius rotula (Fig. 1.7) in the grassy area to the left and two more Amanita phalloides in a shaded area just beyond here.

 Marasmius rotula